jopemachine/awesome-stars/README.md

 ## JavaScript

+- [remy/nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development
 - [jonschlinkert/reserved](https://github.com/jonschlinkert/reserved) - Reserved words that may not be used as variables, functions, methods, or object identifiers, since ECMAScript specifies special behavior for them.
 - [souporserious/react-measure](https://github.com/souporserious/react-measure) - 📏 Compute measurements of a React component.
 - [mike-north/professional-ts](https://github.com/mike-north/professional-ts) -